 It is true that people nowadays are often stressed by different tense situations at home and work.
-These accumulate a lot of stress and one of the best ways for people to loosen up is to enjoy a nice spa days at a Thai spa.
+These accumulate a lot of stress and one of the best ways for people to loosen up is to enjoy nice spa days at a Thai spa.
 With this in mind, Thai Square Spa is a popular venue that provides you with luxurious spa days in London.

 One of the popular spa facilities at Thai Square Spa is its sauna and steam room, which are specifically designed for dry or wet heat to stimulate blood circulation and eliminate toxins in the body.
-Yet, how well do you know about sauna?
-Let’s take a trip down the road to know more about how sauna is originated and become a well-known spa facility in Thai spa today.
+Yet, how well do you know about saunas?
+Let’s take a trip down the road to know more about how saunas originated and become a well-known spa facility in Thai spa today.

 What is Sauna?

-Sauna is a small room which its temperature is heated up between 60°C and 100°C. The heat is meant to induce sweating and stimulate people’s blood circulation, , which is very effective in promoting deep sleep and relaxation.
-Sauna is also believed to be beneficial for cardiovascular health.
+Sauna is a small room in which its temperature is heated up between 60°C and 100°C. The heat is meant to induce sweating and stimulate people’s blood circulation , which is very effective in promoting deep sleep and relaxation.
+Sauna is also believed to be beneficial for cardio vascular health.

 Sauna can be divided into dry or wet treatments.
-A wet sauna session or steam room is when water is poured over the hot stones, and thus producing steam in the sauna room and raise its temperature, whereas, there is an absence of humidity in a dry sauna experience.
+A wet sauna session or steam room is when water is poured over the hot stones, and thus producing steam in the sauna room and raising its temperature, whereas, there is an absence of humidity in a dry sauna experience.

 The History of the Sauna